intuitibits/ease/README.md

 ![USB Device Filters](../master/images/usb-device-filters.png "USB Device Filters")

-The adapter will be automatically connected to the EASE VM and made available for Wi-Fi scanning in WiFi Explorer Pro.
+The adapter will be automatically connected to the EASE VM and made available for Wi-Fi scanning in WiFi Explorer Pro 3.
+In Airtool 2, the adapter can now be used for capturing when choosing EASE from the list of sensors.
 Repeat the steps above for every adapter you want to use with EASE.

-## Using External USB Adapters with WiFi Explorer Pro
+## Using external adapters with WiFi Explorer Pro 3

 Once you have installed EASE and configured the USB device filters to automatically connect the external adapters to the EASE VM, you can choose the adapter from the _Scan Mode_ menu in the WiFi Explorer Pro's toolbar.

 ![WiFi Explorer Pro's Toolbar](../master/images/wifiexplorerpro-toolbar.png "WiFi Explorer Pro's Toolbar")

+## Using external adapters with Airtool 2

+Airtool 2 automatically displays EASE as a remote sensor after at least one adapter is attached to the VM.
+When you choose the EASE option in Airtoo 2, you must specify the adapter that will be used for capturing.
+The first adapter connected to the VM is named ``wlan0``, the second adapter is named ``wlan1``, and so on.
+If you connect more than one adapter to EASE, you can also choose the _Multi-Source Capture_ option in Airtool 2 to capture on multiple channels simultaneously.

-## Known Issues
+## Known issues

 ### Noise measurements
 It appears none of the adapters tested with EASE report noise values due to limitations of the driver.
 In order to produce other metrics, such as SNR, WiFi Explorer Pro will use a default noise floor of -96 dBm.